scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 1 minute
 - **Range:** touch
-- **Duration:** instant
+- **Duration:** 10 minutes

-Attempt to learn the secrets of a magical item or trinket.
-Make a lore check using your spellcasting roll for the check.
-On success you learn the properties of the item.
+Draw out the secrets of magical items or objects you touch.
+Make a spellcasting roll against 2 bad dice.
+For the duration you add the successes from your roll to any Lore check you make to identify or understand an object or magical item you touch.
+You learn the properties of any magic item when you succeed on a Lore challenge.

-Add an enhanced die for every level cast above 1st
+Add an enhanced die for every level cast above 1st.

 #### Magic Sight
 *1st level*